randosrandom/Space4AI/README.md

 Moreover, if you need a different building configuration, you can recompile the library in the container.

-Note that, working with a Docker requires to extract files form the container to the host most of the time.
+Note that, working with a Docker container requires to extract files form the container to the host most of the time.
 For this we suggest you to use Docker [bind mounts](https://docs.docker.com/storage/bind-mounts/).
 If instead you have superuser permissions, you might prefer [volumes](https://docs.docker.com/storage/volumes/).

 ## Usage